johnssproul/RepeatProfiler/README.md

 ﻿
 # Repeat Profiler

-A tool for generating, visualizing, and comparing repetitive DNA profiles.
+A tool for generating, visualizing, and comparing repetitive DNA profiles from short-read data.
 This tool helps to generate solid comparitive DNA profiles based on just short sample reads and repeat reference sequences.

 # Features:

   - Facilitates data visualization of repeat profiles using short read data
   - Produces publication quality graphs in R that simplify visual comparison of profiles.
   - Outputs a table with summary statistics
   - Conducts correlation analysis of profiles shape across specified groups